 Li Wanqi is a doctoral researcher in the School of Politics and International Relations at the University of Nottingham and a member of China Policy Institute.
-Her research focuses on the Internet Voice and Internet Violence as well as individual's muscles on the Internet of civil society.
-She holds a BA in Politics and Public Administration (Sichuan Agricultural University) and MA in Chinese and Foreign Political Institution (Zhejiang University).
+Her research focuses on the cyberbullying on social media including cyberbullying behaviour features and detections of cyberbullying.
+She holds a BA in Politics and Public Administration (Sichuan Agricultural University, P.R.
+China) and MA in Chinese and Foreign Political Institution (Zhejiang University, P.R.
+China).